 Did you know you can prevent tooth decay?

 Preventing tooth decay requires good oral hygiene habits and regular visits to the dentist office.
 Visiting the dentist at least once every six months is key to preventing tooth decay.
-Professional teeth cleanings can clean deep into the gums and access all surfaces of teeth.
+Professional teeth cleanings can reach deep into the gums and clean all tooth surfaces.
 The goal is to remove all the built-up plaque and tartar from hard-to-reach areas.

 Brushing and flossing twice daily helps remove food from between the teeth.
-During your dental exams, your Fuller Dental dentist can provide you and your children personalized tips and tricks for better oral hygiene habits.
+During your dental exam, we can provide you and your children with personalized oral hygiene tips.

 Good oral hygiene habits help to prevent the build-up of plaque and tartar on the surface of teeth.
-Bacteria feed on the sugary plaque and tartar and begin to multiply, leaving behind an acidic by-product that erodes the tooth’s enamel.
-Once the tooth is compromised, the pulp becomes susceptible to infection and will require treatment.
+Bacteria feed on plaque and tartar, creating acid that erodes tooth enamel.
+Once the enamel wears away, it can infect the inner pulp, which will then need treatment.

 Treatment for Dental Cavities

-A dental filling can help restore a damaged tooth back to normal function and shape.
-We offer many types of fillings, including gold, amalgam, composite, and porcelain dental.
+A dental filling can help restore a damaged tooth to normal function and shape.
+We offer a variety of dental fillings, including gold, amalgam, composite, and porcelain.
 One of our dentists will examine your teeth to determine which filling will work best for you.

 The dentist may recommend porcelain restoration for teeth with larger cavities, such as an inlay, onlay, or dental crown.
-A dental crown can be custom designed to color-match your natural teeth.
+We can custom-design a dental crown to match the color of your natural teeth.
 It will help stabilize your tooth and protect it from further damage.

 If you have a severe toothache, you may need a root canal.
 This will remove the diseased tissue from inside the tooth.
 Treatment for tooth decay will vary depending on the progression of the decay.
 Visiting the dentist at least twice yearly allows for early diagnosis and conservative treatment.